ckan/extensions.ckan.org/extensions/wpcomments.md

     }
     </script>

-Note that instead of hardcoding your WordPress installation URL like '<http://www.your.wordpress.installati.on>', you'll probably want to have a helper like '<http://>{{ h.wordpress\_url() }}' to provide it from the .ini settings file.
+Note that instead of hardcoding your WordPress installation URL like '<a href="http://www.your.wordpress.installati.on" class="uri">http://www.your.wordpress.installati.on</a>', you'll probably want to have a helper like
+'<a href="http://" class="uri">http://</a>{{ h.wordpress\_url() }}' to
+provide it from the .ini settings file.
 Settings for $.comments can be reviewed from the jQuery plugin's code.

 List of WordPress API-calls made by the jQuery plugin follows.
 Note that these must be implemented in a WordPress theme or plugin, example implementations are provided in the next chapter.

     url: settings.xmlrpcurl + '/xmlrpc.php',
     methodName: 'wp.getPostId',